 These Scotland quotes describe in various ways the beauty and wonder you’ll find in this incredible part of the world.
 Scotland is one of my favourite places to visit and there are multiple reasons for that.

 The people are friendly and great fun, you have incredible cities to check out such as Edinburgh and Glasgow.
 While the scenery is on another level.
 The Isle of Skye is one of the most amazing places I’ve ever visited!

 I’ve included some funny quotes about Scotland, captions for you to use with your Instagram photos and some Scotland puns and proverbs too.

 Hopefully, these quotes inspire you to visit bonnie Scotland and experience one of the most fascinating countries in the world!

 Scotland is arguably the most beautiful part of the country.
-Not visiting the Highlands or Edinburgh would be a travesty.
+Not visiting the Highlands or spending 3 days in Edinburgh would be a travesty.

 Below are some of the best Scotland quotes that will show why you have to consider a trip to Scotland while you’re in the UK.

 “There is magic in Scotland.
 It’s a country with a lot of pride and bravery.
 I feel lucky to have been born into that.” – Gayle Rankin

 “Scotland is not a region of the U.K.; Scotland is a nation, and if we cannot protect our interests within a U.K. that is going to be changing fundamentally, then that right of Scotland to consider the options of independence has to be there.” – Nicola Sturgeon